Rugwiroparfait/Afri-explore-web-app/README.md

 ## Licensing

-This Project is owned by ALX Africe
+This Project is owned by ALX Africa
 ## Authors

 - **NSANZIMANA RUGWIRO Dominique Parfait**